openstack/manila/doc/source/devref/architecture.rst

       License for the specific language governing permissions and limitations under the License.

-Cinder System Architecture
+Manila System Architecture
 ========================

-The Cinder Block Storage Service is intended to be ran on one or more nodes.
+The Manila Block Storage Service is intended to be ran on one or more nodes.

-Cinder uses a sql-based central database that is shared by all Cinder services in the system.
+Manila uses a sql-based central database that is shared by all Manila services in the system.
 The amount and depth of the data fits into a sql database quite well.
 For small deployments this seems like an optimal solution.
-For larger deployments, and especially if security is a concern, cinder will be moving towards multiple data stores with some kind of aggregation system.
+For larger deployments, and especially if security is a concern, manila will be moving towards multiple data stores with some kind of aggregation system.

 Components
 ----------